 Verify that the licensee fingerprints each individual to be permitted unescorted access.
 [37.27(a)(1)]

-Verify that the licensee notifies each individual that his or her fingerprints will be used to secure a review of their criminal history record and has informed them of the procedure to revise the record.
+Verify that the licensee notifies each affected individual that his or her fingerprints will be used to secure a review of their criminal history record and has informed them of the procedure to revise the record.
 [37.27(a)(2)]

-Verify that any reinstatement of unescorted access without fingerprinting only occurs if: (1) the individual returns to the same facility that granted access within 365 days of the termination, and (2) the previous access was terminated under favorable conditions.
+Verify that any reinstatement of unescorted access without fingerprinting only occurs if: (1) the individual returns to the same facility that granted unescorted access within 365 days of the termination, and (2) the previous access was terminated under favorable conditions.
 [37.27(a)(3)]

-Verify the transfer of a criminal records check file for any individual who is granted unescorted access, without fingerprinting, as a result of a background investigation performed by another licensee.
+Verify the transfer of a criminal history records check file for any individual who is granted unescorted access, without fingerprinting, as a result of a background investigation performed by another licensee is in accordance with 37.31(c).
 [37.27(a)(4)]

 Verify that licensees do not make a final determination to deny unescorted access solely on the basis of information received from the FBI involving (1) an arrest more than 1 year old for which there is no information of the disposition of the case, or (2) an arrest that resulted in dismissal of the charge or an acquittal.
 [37.27(b)]